 For highlighting multiple keywords with a single color using the custom highlighter, separate the keywords using the OR operator.

 It is worth noting that the highlighter tool does not work in the exact same way as our search engine does since the highlighter tool will highlight the term you inputted even if it is in the middle of a word whereas the search engine will only consider complete words.

-Once you have done this you will see that the words you have chosen to be highlighted will be highlighted in the full text of the patent, as seen below:
+Once you have done this, you will see that the words you have chosen to be highlighted will be highlighted in the full text of the patent, as seen below:

-The fourth option is "share" which when used will send a link of the current patent to your clipboard which you can then paste wherever you want.
+You can also copy a link of the current patent to your clipboard which you can then paste wherever you want.

 Finally, you can switch between the "Single View" option which we have been referencing so far in this article, and "Dual View".

 When you use this view, you are able to compare either the abstract, claims, description, full text, images, PDF, transaction, citation, family or similar patents of a patent side-by-side with each other.